Core of seniors return to WHS girls' basketball team

 Watauga boys’ and girls’ basketball coach Laura Barry is attempting to do something that few have tried — coach two programs at the same time.

 Barry has put both programs through their preseason workouts.
-Now comes the time when both programs get to see if they are prepared for the season to open, which is Nov.
-26 against visiting Mountain Heritage.
+Now comes the time when both programs get to see if they are prepared for the season.

 “I’m doing well so far,” Barry said.
 “If I were teaching at the high school that would be tough to do each day.
 I’m trying to use time before each practice to get organized and prepared and I think that has helped.
 I have to take the time to get enough sleep and take care of myself so I can be a good coach to both teams.”